mvaneijgen/Screencast-setup/README.md

 ![Screenshot resolution](http://i.imgur.com/LHw7hPn.jpg "Change the name of your screen.
 Mine is `SyncMaster`")

+I have this script bundeld in a Automator Application that opens my favorite Screencast Application.

 ### Note

 This script will not work en retina Macbooks